MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-deploy-administer-linux-virtual-machines-azure/includes/3-exercise-monitor-virtual-machines.md

 | --- | --- |
 | :::image type="content" source="../media/lab02.png" alt-text="Diagram for exercise 2." border="true"::: | <ul><li>Configure VM Insights. </li><li>Configure action groups and notifications. </li><li>Create alerts. </li><li>Trigger an alert by resizing the virtual machine.</li><li>Configure an alert processing rule.</li></ul> |

 Launch the exercise and follow the instructions.
-When you're done, be sure to return to this page so you can continue learning.
+When finished, be sure to return to this page so you can continue learning.

 > [!NOTE]
-> To complete this lab you will need an [Azure subscription](https://azure.microsoft.com/free/).
+> To complete this lab you'll need an [Azure subscription](https://azure.microsoft.com/free/).

 [![Button to launch exercise.](../media/launch-exercise.png)](https://go.microsoft.com/fwlink/?linkid=2277722)